You want smart political talk without the meltdowns?

 Yeah, happy Friday.

-Um Zelensky seems to be dealing with this whole thing like he's dealing with the previous administration.
+Zelensky seems to be dealing with this whole thing like he's dealing with the previous administration.

-And uh I also think that he thought that maybe he could do a play and stuff and maybe get the media involved, which happened.
+And I also think that he thought that maybe he could do a play and stuff and maybe get the media involved, which happened.

-But um I think he might uh thought he he could play into like the media and some of the big money interests and stuff like that.
+But I think he might have thought he could play into like the media and some of the big money interests and stuff like that, maybe get some of their sympathy and, you know, further stir things up.

-Well, uh you know, I have no idea.
+Well, no, I have no idea.

-I mean, at what point does somebody take the reins and say this has got to stop?
+I mean, at what point does somebody take the reins and say, this has got to stop?

-Then the final portion of it would be, you know, uh an agreement on some territorial claims, a negotiated settlement there, not ideal for Ukraine, but certainly better than the alternative, which is not having a country at all.
+Then the final portion of it would be, you know, an agreement on some territorial claims, a negotiated settlement there, not ideal for Ukraine, but certainly better than the alternative, which is not having a country at all.

-Because I don't think there's gonna be any support in the end.
+And I think that's where Zelensky is now headed, because I don't think there's going to be any support in the end.

-Um anyway, we'll see what happens.
+Anyway, we'll see what happens.

-I appreciate the call though, Damon.
+I appreciate the call, though, Damon.

 Thank you.